The English Curriculum

-Talk at Thriplow
+Speaking and Listening at Thriplow

-Teaching Reading at Thriplow
+Teaching of Phonics and Reading at Thriplow

-Teaching of Writing At Thriplow Primary School
+Teaching of Writing at Thriplow Primary School

 At Thriplow we use a thorough, systematic and creative approach to the teaching of writing.
 The National Curriculum is used as the ‘bare bones’ for how teachers plan their writing sequences.

+Talk is at the centre of teaching the children to write.
+We believe if they can’t ‘talk it’ they won’t be able to write it.
+In the first few years of a child’s schooling at Thriplow, time is dedicated to orally composing sentences or parts of texts, learning texts/poems off by heart and using them as a model to scaffold their writing from.
 Writing is taught through the use of high quality texts, real life experiences and using writing across the curriculum to inspire and enthuse the children to write.
 Each teacher ensures they are teaching a range of writing that covers non-fiction and fiction text types linked to the learning going on in their own class.
 Teachers are trusted and given the freedom to adapt writing sequences in order to adjust to the needs of each class and follow the interests of the class.